MaryMahmoodi/MaryMahmoodi/README.md

 for

-low-cost and closed-loop brain-computer-interfaces (BCIs)
+low-cost and closed-loop brain-computer interfaces (BCIs)